baselime/docs/sending-data/vercel.md

 ## How to observe your application

-Now you will get real time request monitoring, and error monitoring for your projects deployed to Vercel.
+Now you will get real time request monitoring, and error detection for your projects deployed to Vercel.

-In Baselime you can use this data to create advanced queries with our incredibly powerful and flexible query engine
+In Baselime you can use this data to create advanced queries, dashboards, and alerts using all the information from your vercel logs.